CTRL: Clustering Training Losses for Label Error Detection: Experimental Results

 \subsection{Tabular Datasets}

-Experiments on tabular datasets follow a similar workflow.
+Experiments with tabular datasets follow a similar workflow.
 However, they involve some additional data processing such as scaling and one-hot encoding.
-Due to the fact that NNs exhibit less stable behavior on tabular datasets, we perform ten trials for label error detection and retraining.
+Since NNs exhibit less stable behavior on tabular datasets, we perform ten trials for label error detection and retraining.
 Table \ref{results-tab} shows mean mask accuracy and retrained balanced-class test accuracy under $10\%$ and $20\%$ symmetric noise.
-In label error detection, CTRL outperforms CL in almost all cases.
+In label error detection, CTRL outperforms other methods in all cases.
 Its superiority increases as labels become noisier.
-CTRL also performs better on retrained test accuracy for most datasets.
+CTRL also performs better on model test accuracy for most datasets.
+However, although CTRL finds masks with more than $95\%$ accuracy, it still underperforms Co-teaching in model training on Human Activity Recognition and Satellite, in which Co-teaching learns fewer training samples than other methods (based on mask accuracy).
+These two datasets are also the hardest to learn when noise is present; i.e., the methods achieve accuracies in the $80\%$ range on these two but in the $90\%$ range on the others.
+Thus, it is better to drop all confusing samples in datasets like Human Activity Recognition and Satellite.